 That said, if you don’t own a vehicle, the adventure immediately becomes a bit more complex… but quite feasible!
 Indeed, you will need to move around and will then be dependent on transport schedules.
 Bus, train, plane, carpooling… several options are available.
 It’s up to you to choose the one that suits you best according to your budget and your wishes.

 Where can I camp in Australia?

 Now that we have listed the different modes of camping in Australia, beware of the regulations!
 Wild camping is prohibited in certain places.
 There will always be a sign explicitly telling you this, otherwise you will be fined by the rangers or the police.
 As a general rule, it is not allowed to leave your vehicle anywhere and spend the night there.
 Especially in cities or populated areas, you’ll quickly get a tapping that has it all.

 There are various possibilities: caravan parks, campsites, rest areas and unofficial places.
 Here is an overview:

 Campsites are also widespread in Australia.
 These are very cheap and sometimes even free (depending on the equipment and location of the campsite).
 Here you can pitch your tent and park your camper overnight.
-Usually there is only one tap, sometimes toilets and very few showers.

 Finding your tent somewhere in the wild is a feeling of ultimate freedom – despite the lack of water, showers and toilets.
 This type of camping is usually not allowed.
 Exceptions are, however, if it is allowed in the whole area.
 If you want to take the risk and still want to wild camp in one place, you should make sure that you are looking for a quiet and abandoned place and leave the place as you have found it.
 Of course, that applies everywhere.